• Skip to primary navigation

 The article mentions phrases such as “I must not fail”, “I feel like a fake” and “it’s all down to luck”, offering these tools: recognize the imposter feelings, reframe, talk about how you feel, be kind to yourself, visualize success and seek support.

-This is all great advice but it’s hard work when you’re already struggling.
-And what if there was a simple solution that involved addressing low serotonin with an amino acid supplement such as tryptophan or 5-HTP?
+This is all great advice but it’s hard work when you’re already struggling and when it’s actually a biochemical imbalance!
+What if there was a simple solution that involved addressing low serotonin with an amino acid supplement such as tryptophan or 5-HTP?

 If your serotonin is low you WILL feel like this: plenty of self-doubt, lack of confidence and negative self talk.
 It’s common to feel anxious and inadequate, have ruminating thoughts, do lots of reprocessing and overthinking, and be a perfectionist (you may get stuck because of the perfectionism and overthinking things).
 This often occurs together with carb cravings (especially late afternoon and evening), PMS/perimenopausal/menopausal symptoms.
 Insomnia is common and this is when much of the ruminations and negative self-talk occurs.